fabiosantoscode/multiprocess-map/README.md

 Runs a map function on a set of values.
 The function will run on as many processors your machine has, or on `max` processes.

+Works in the browser, using web workers instead of node forks.

 ## async map(values, fn[,{ max = os.cpus().length, processStdout:(cpStdout) => stdoutModified}])

 Returns a promise for the mapped array.